Also by Pauline Connolly:

 Yontef and Simkin, 1989, p.243).
 Current practice, however, extends to a much

 wider range of problems.
-Yontef and Simkin
+Yontef and Simkin (1989), for example, have

-(1989), for example, have noted its effective employment in the treatment of a
+noted its effective employment in the treatment of a broad range of

-therapeutic style, experience, diagnostic considerations, etc. (ibid).
+style, experience, diagnostic considerations, etc. (ibid).

 The ‘Perlsian’